jarednthomas/python-fibonacci/README.md

 # fibonacci.py

-Function that returns <n> numbers of the fibonacci sequence.
+Python function that returns (n) numbers of the fibonacci sequence.

 Starts at (0, 1) with a default n of 20 numbers.